Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 - Discussing methodology specifics on weco.io as a practice based community currency

 ### Horizon two
-- DAO Codification w/Cosmos Groups Module and `authz` function
+- DAO Codification w/Cosmos Groups Module and `authz` function (viable systems model structure)
 - Describing general systematics as an AD4M Language
 - Integrating Regen's data module as a perspective
 - Integrating Regen's eco-credit module as a perspective